A professional removing black mould.

 Mould inspection cost

 Sometimes, you can’t see mould, but you can feel it.
-When this situation occurs, it’s best to hire a professional to inspect your property to determine where the mould is, and the level of damage it’s caused.
-Mould inspection costs around £84 to £200.
-Mould removal professionals tend to provide discounts for mould and mildew analysis.
-There are specific mould issues that can determine the type of inspection you require.
-If you’re not sure what inspection you require, take a look at the following checklist:
+When this situation occurs, it’s best to hire a professional to inspect your property to determine where the mould is and the level of damage it’s caused.
+In the UK, mould inspection typically costs around £84 to £200, depending on what service you need.
+If you’re not sure what inspection you should invest on, take a look at the following checklist:

 Air samples (No visible mould)